The Amazing Bulk: Development

 Director Lewis Schoenbrun was researching stock computer-generated imagery for the production of a low-budget horror mockbuster of Spider-Man, starring a female protagonist.
 When discussing with a producer the idea of making a comic book film featuring large amounts of green screen, he instead decided to create a parody of the character the Hulk.
-Schoenbrun stated that he never initially intended to make a bad film, but retroactively considered the film a parody.
-Many of the characters have blatant parallels with Marvel Comics characters associated with the Hulk mythos; Henry Howard with Bruce Banner, General Darwin with General Ross, and the Bulk with the Hulk.
+Several characters have parallels with Marvel Comics characters associated with the Hulk mythos; Henry Howard with Bruce Banner, General Darwin with General Ross, and the Bulk with the Hulk.

 Writing

 The script was completed over a span of four months, while finding all the CGI elements, along with creating storyboards, occurred over the course of six months.
-All of the film's settings and transitions, as well as much of its imagery, are stock graphics and backgrounds taken from numerous websites, including eBay, Digital Juice, Inc., and TurboSquid.
+All of its settings and transitions, as well as much of its imagery, are stock graphics and backgrounds taken from numerous websites, including eBay, Digital Juice, Inc., and TurboSquid.

 Financing and filming

 The project was financed by Schoenbrun himself.
 Principal photography, which cost $6,000, took place over a period of five days.
 The entire film was shot on a green screen stage in California.
-Audio mixing cost $3,000, colour correction cost $1,000, and another $4,000 went towards CGI, software, and the film's composer, among other elements.
+Audio mixing cost $3,000, Color correction cost $1,000, and another $4,000 went towards CGI, software, and its composer, among other elements.
 The score, composed by Mark Daniel Dunnett, also features classical music from composers like Beethoven, Strauss, Brahms, and Tchaikovsky, and including some slapstick comedy elements reminiscent of Looney Tunes, Betty Boop and MGM cartoons.

-Influence
+Influences

-As a fan of director Stanley Kubrick, Schoenbrun included numerous references to Kubrick's works throughout the film, including a scene of satellites in space reminiscent of 2001: A Space Odyssey; furthermore, the names of the characters Dr. Werner von Kantlove and his assistant Lolita allude to the Kubrick films Dr. Strangelove and Lolita.
+As a fan of director Stanley Kubrick, Schoenbrun included numerous references to Kubrick's works throughout The Amazing Bulk, including a scene of satellites in space reminiscent of 2001: A Space Odyssey; furthermore, the names of the characters Dr. Werner von Kantlove and his assistant Lolita allude to the Kubrick films Dr. Strangelove and Lolita.

 Release

-The film was originally released on DVD on April 17, 2012, by Tomcat Films.
-The film went out of print, but was subsequently rediscovered, repackaged, and released on DVD and digital platforms worldwide by independent label Wild Eye Releasing on May 19, 2015.
+The Amazing Bulk was originally released on DVD on April 17, 2012, by Tomcat Films.
+It went out of print, but was subsequently rediscovered, repackaged, and released on DVD and digital platforms worldwide by independent label Wild Eye Releasing on May 19, 2015.